College of Technology > Department of Information and Logistics Technology > Digital Media, B.S.

 The University of Houston Digital Media program prepares highly-qualified, sought-after, and technologically-savvy project managers who exceed the visual communication needs of their clients.
 Students who enroll in this program will gain competencies in various graphic-related technologies that support the digitization of graphic and text content as well as a broad background in leadership and supervision.
 Much of the curriculum is devoted to the utilization of digital-media-oriented information technology as it impacts the communication workflow.
-Graduates from this program move into positions of service support in businesses specializing in communication through print, internet, eMedia, social media, and motion-media technologies.
+Graduates from this program move into positions of service support in businesses specializing in communication through print, internet, eMedia, social media, gaming, and motion-media technologies.
 Service support positions that graduates assume are typically part of the larger sales function of digital media firms and include titles such as customer service representative, estimator, planner, supervisor, and scheduler.
-For graduates to move into sales person positions, they generally build upon the skills they have mastered in other service-support positions within digital media firms.
-Digital Media, part of the Graphic Communications cluster of industries, is a dynamic and ever-changing field and is ranked among the largest industries in the United States.
+For graduates to move into salesperson positions, they generally build upon the skills they have mastered in other service-support positions within digital media firms.

 - computer graphics

 - user experience (UX) research

 - digital photography

 - page layout and design

 - content development and strategy

 - cost estimating